Friday, 31 March 2023

 'Oooh!
 Really good!'

-But 67's recipe is more cake than tea bread; it's also higher in fibre and lower in sugar.
+67's recipe is more cake than tea bread; it's also higher in fibre and lower in sugar.
 Options for toppings include: a glaze, a buttercream or a simple dusting of icing sugar.

-Fresh pineapple are good value, still around a pound in price (See How to deal with fresh pineapple) but 67 used a tin of pineapple from the Blackout cupboard.
+Fresh pineapple are still good value, around a pound in price (See How to deal with fresh pineapple) but 67 used a tin of pineapple from the Blackout cupboard.
 Blueberries cost more but provide plenty of important antioxidants and there will be leftovers.

 Cost: £3.75'ish, more for buttercream icing (3/23)